 In the United States, the set minimum amount of gross income that a family needs for food, clothing, transportation, shelter and other necessities is determined by the Department of Health and Human Services.
 This is referred to as the Federal Poverty Level, or FPL.
 FPL varies according to family size.
 The number is adjusted for inflation and reported annually in the form of poverty guidelines.
 Those living on less than the amount for a specified family size are considered to be living under 100% of the FPL.
 The chart to the right shows the current amounts utilized to determine FPL threshold.
-A family living on the listed amounts in correlation to family size is considered to be impoverished.vi
+A family living on the listed amounts in correlation to family size is considered to be impoverished.v

-Each county within the MSA experiences a varying degree of poverty.
-On average, the poverty rate for the designated MSA counties (16.3%) is lower than the poverty rate for the state of Texas (17.5%).
-This equates to approximately 1.01 million people living in poverty in the overall MSA.
-Harris County has more persons living in poverty at 18.5% than all other counties combined.
+Each county within the Houston Methodist Hospital (HMH) community experiences a varying degree of poverty.
+On average, the poverty rate for the HMH community counties (16.3%) is lower than the poverty rate of the state of Texas (17.5%).
+This equates to approximately 1.01 million people living in poverty in the HMH community.
+Harris County has more persons living in poverty (788,276 total) than all other counties in the HMH community combined.
+Liberty County experiences the highest percentage of all individuals living below the federal poverty line (FPL) at 20.3%.
 Fort Bend County has the lowest rate of community members living in poverty at 8.9%.